MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/deploy/azure-resource-group-deployment.md

 |`deploymentOutputs`<br/>Deployment outputs|(Optional) Provide a name for the variable for the output variable which will contain the outputs section of the current deployment object in string format.
 You can use the **ConvertFrom-Json** PowerShell cmdlet to parse the JSON object and access the individual output values.|
 |`addSpnToEnvironment`<br/>Access service principal details in override parameters| Adds service principal ID and key of the Azure endpoint you chose to the script's execution environment.
 You can use these variables: **$servicePrincipalId** and **$servicePrincipalKey** in your override parameters like **-key $servicePrincipalKey**|

-## FAQs
+## Troubleshooting

 ## Error: Internal Server Error

 These issues are mostly transient in nature.
 There are multiple reasons why it could be happening:
-1. One of the Azure service you're trying to deploy is down in that region
+1. One of the Azure service you're trying to deploy is undergoing maintainance in the region you're trying to deploy to.
+Keep an eye out on https://status.azure.com/ to check downtimes of Azure Services.
 2. Azure Pipelines service itself is going through maintenance.
 Keep an eye out on https://status.dev.azure.com/ for downtimes.

 However, we've seen some instances where this is due to an error in the ARM template, such as: